mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 ## Conclusion

 That's basically it.
 At this point we've walked through pretty much everything the loader does.
-Of course I skipped over a few things such as the integration of syswhispers3 for indirect syscalls, or how API hashing is used to resolve dynamically functions.
-I let the reader do it's own research.
+Of course I skipped over a few things such as the integration of syswhispers3 for indirect syscalls, or how API hashing is used to resolve functions dynamically.
+I let the reader do their own research.
 At this point, you should have enough knowledge and material to figure out the rest :P!

 I encourage you to try building your own loader after reading this blog post, and maybe the source code of CTFPacker will inspire you to create your own (better) packer.